gallantries/gallantries.github.io/handbook/organizer-before.md

 - Identify and contact instructors

     Some recommendation: an instructor should teach at maximum half day in a row.
-So at least 2 instructors are needed.
+So at least 2 instructors per day are needed.

 - Choose a date in coordination with local hosts and instructors
 - Create a registration form, e.g. by copying [our template](https://docs.google.com/forms/d/1mWl34vyXyhO-M9rwrrF0I-Kb2clSW0QHOiFTauweWv8)